pennant-notebook/client/README.md

   </a>
 </p>
 <p align="center">
  Welcome to Pennant!
-An Open-source Real-Time Collaborative Computational Notebook supporting Markdown, JavaScript and Python.
+An Open-Source Computational Notebook Supporting Real-Time Collaboration and Flexible Code Execution in Markdown, JavaScript, and Python.
 </p>
 <br />
 <p align="center">